Torrens Island Power Station

 Torrens Island Power Station is located on Torrens Island, near Adelaide, South Australia and is operated by AGL Energy.
 It burns natural gas in eight steam turbines to generate up to 1,280 MW of electricity.
 The gas is supplied via the SEAGas pipeline from Victoria, and the Moomba Adelaide Pipeline System (MAPS) from Moomba in the Cooper Basin.
 The station is capable of burning either natural gas or fuel oil.
 It is the largest power station in South Australia and was formerly the largest single power station user of natural gas in Australia.

 Construction

 Construction began in 1963 following passing of a government act vesting the land and authorising construction.
-The 480 MW (4 x 120MW) A Station was completed in 1967, and construction of the 800 MW (4 x 200MW) B Station was completed in 1982.
+The 480 MW (4 x 120 MW) A Station was completed in 1967, and construction of the 800 MW (4 x 200 MW) B Station was completed in 1982.